-No. Objective / Policy Comment Policy D.4.23 Requires conditions on water permits that 1) clearly define the take amount in instantaneous take rates and total volumes, including by reference to the temporal aspects of the take and use, and 2) require that the water take is metered and information on rates and total volume of the take is provided electronically to the regional council, and recorded electronically and available for the council upon for water permits for takes equal to or greater than 10 litres per second, require the water meter to be telemetered to the regional council, and clearly define when any restrictions and cessation of the water take must occur to ensure compliance with freshwater water quantity limits set in this plan, and require the use of a backflow prevention system to prevent the backflow of contaminants to surface water or ground water from irrigation systems used to apply animal effluent, agrichemical or nutrients and 6) specify when and under what circumstances the permit will be reviewed pursuant to Section 128(1) of the RMA, including by way of a common review date with other water permits in a catchment.
+No. Objecti ve / Policy Comment Policy D.4.23 • Re 1) quires conditions on water permits that clearly define the take amount in instantaneous take rates and total volumes, including by reference to the temporal aspects of the take and use, and require that the water take is metered and information on rates and total volume of the take is provided electronically to the regional council, and The proposal is only partially consistent with this policy, as the applicants are arguing that so long as pumping data is recorded electronically and available for the council upon request, telemetry is not required.
+All other provisions will be met.
+3) for water permits for takes equal to or greater than 10 litres per second, require the water meter to be telemetered to the regional council, and 4) clearly define when any restrictions and cessation of the water take must occur to ensure compliance with freshwater water quantity limits set in this plan, and 5) require the use of a backflow prevention system to prevent the backflow of contaminants to surface water or ground water from irrigation systems used to apply animal effluent, agrichemical or nutrients, and 6) specify when and under what circumstances the permit will be reviewed pursuant to Section 128(1) of the RMA, including by way of a common review date with other water permits in a catchment.